Downtown Los Angeles is an ideal date destination with great restaurants, bars, and attractions, many of which are within walking distance.

 Located across the street from the Walt Disney Concert Hall and inside the Conrad Los Angeles Hotel, San Laurel has an amazing outdoor ambiance, as well as great Spanish cuisine prepared by Michelin-starred chef José Andrés.

-With a killer combination of great location, great views, and great cuisine, you can’t go wrong taking a date here.
+With a killer combination of great location, great views, and great cuisine, you can’t go wrong taking a date here on a special occasion.

 71 Above is a fine dining restaurant located on the 71st floor of the First Interstate building.
 Needless to say, the views are incredible, because you’re towering over almost every other building in the area.